 - Which subjects are available as optional courses,

-- What each of the optional courses contains, demands and where it can lead in the future,
+- What each of the optional courses contains and reasons why you may enjoy it

 The Importance of Key Stage 4 Options